karthikakurup13/Face-Recognition/Introduction.md

 git config --global user.email "your email here"

 ### 4.To add a file to central Repository:
-git add <filename>
-and
-git commit
-Does adding and committing in two steps.
+git add <filename> and git commit -> Does adding and committing in two steps.

-OR
+# Another way
-git commit -a -m "message for commit"
-This command adds and commits the files in single step.
+git commit -a -m "message for commit" -> This command adds and commits the files in single step.
--a : commit all files and for files which have been
+(-a : commit all files and for files which have been
-     staged earlier need not to be git add once more -a options does that automatically.
+     staged earlier need not to be git add once more -a options does that automatically.)

 ### 5.PUSH
 git push origin master -> pushes your files to